Myles Gaskin Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In his three career matchups against the Patriots, Gaskin averaged 29.7 rushing yards per game, 0.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against the Patriots, Gaskin averaged 29.7 rushing yards per game, 0.8 fewer yards than his over/under in Sunday's game.

-- The Patriots have the NFL's 22nd-ranked defense against the run, giving up 119.3 yards per game.
+- The Patriots give up 119.3 yards per game on the ground, the NFL's 22nd-ranked rush defense.

-- This season the Patriots have conceded eight rushing TDs.
-They are ranked first in the league in that category.
+- The Dolphins are up against the NFL's top D when it comes to rushing TDs conceded (eight this year).

 Recent Performances

-- Against the Titans last week, Gaskin rushed five times for 23 yards (4.6 yards per attempt).
+- In last week's matchup against the Titans, Gaskin carried the ball five times for 23 yards (4.6 yards per carry).

-- Gaskin has 18 carries for 87 yards (29.0 yards per game) over his last three outings.
+- Over his last three outings, Gaskin has racked up 18 carries for 87 yards (29.0 per game).

 Gaskin's Miami Teammates